 Guiding Principles.
 All staff are responsible for managing attendance, punctuality and behaviour in any campus or college activity.

 The ‘rules’ / expectations of students are now: What's changed for September?
+Managers have pledged to be out and about more to support positive engagement.
 Quick Guide Chart.
 Celebrations and Sanctions.
 Staff Guide.
 You should ensure that you have familiarised yourself with the 'guiding principles' of The Sheffield College's 'Positive Engagement Policy and Disciplinary Procedure.'
 What does 'be ready, be respectful, be safe' mean in practice?

 Attend all your programme, including English, maths and tutorials (if applicable).
+Show respect to others by not swearing.
+Use your mobile phone in class for learning only, as directed by staff.
 Register Mark Codes.
 My Hub App.
 Positive Engagement Policy and Disciplinary Procedure.
 Positive-Engagement Booklet.
 Student Charter.
 Student Charter Agreement.
 Behaviour.
-Upload.
+Upload Hannah Tyreman Loading...

 Can you kick it?
 Yes, you can.
 A stream cuts a score down a mountain until it becomes a ravine, and then a valley.
 It doesn’t do this because it’s powerful.
-It succeeds by persistence and patience, using the same weapon with which a weed splits a paving slab: time.
 Behaviour Management: A Bill Rogers Top 10.
 Behaviour Management Strategies from Bill Rogers Without doubt the greatest personal challenge I’ve faced as a teacher was moving from the Sixth Form college in Wigan where I started teaching, to Holland Park School in London in my mid-20s.